martenframework/marten/docs/docs/templates/introduction.md

 {% endfor %}
 ```

 Some tags also require arguments.
+Similarly to filters, these arguments can either correspond to regular [variables](#variables) or [literals](#literal-values).
 For example, the [`url`](./reference/tags.md#url) template tag requires at least the name of the route for which the URL resolution should be performed:

 ```html
 {% url "my_route" %}